aswna/meixner/README.md

 # Overview / Leírás
-This is a tool to practice reading syllables taking into account the alphabet learning order of the Meixner-method.
+This tool helps the reading practice of syllables taking into account the learning order of the alphabet used by the Meixner-method.

-Ez egy - szótagolva olvasást segítő - eszköz, amely figyelembe veszi a Meixner-módszer ábécéjének tanulási sorrendjét.
+Ez az eszköz a szótagolva olvasását segíti, figyelembe vevé a Meixner-módszer ábécéjének tanulási sorrendjét.

 # Example / Példa
 ```